THE TRANSFORMATION HAWAI’I EXECUTIVE LEADERSHIP

 - CAROLINE ODA Executive Board Member

-Aloha!
-Transformation Hawai’i (TH) is a network of pastors, ministry leaders, church members, and community leaders who are committed to praying for the welfare of the people of Hawai’i.
-As a non-profit organization, we are committed to the following vision, values and mission:
+Transform Our World (TOW) Hawai’i is a network of pastors, ministry leaders, church members, and community leaders who are committed to praying for the welfare of the people of Hawai’i.

 - Eliminating hunger and poverty